 When you have an idea and want to find out whether it is sound, it is a good idea to start by making an inventory of what is already documented in the area.
 By carrying out a literature search and a review of registers and databases, you can map out the research status.

 By carrying out a literature search and review of scientific publications, registers and databases, you can compare your idea for a new method, therapy or product with previous research carried out, and possibly find similar products on the market.
-Perhaps there is clinical data that supports your idea, or information on development of similar products?
-You can learn more about systematic searches of scientific literature from SBU (Swedish Agency for Health Technology Assessment and Assessment of Social Services).
+Perhaps there is clinical data from previous research that support your idea, or information on development of similar products?
+You can learn more about systematic searches of scientific literature from SBU (the Swedish Agency for Health Technology Assessment and Assessment of Social Services).
 You can also ask a librarian within your organisation or at your HEI for tips about databases and search strategies.
 The search words, the limits for the search and the search services you choose are of importance for determining the search results you will achieve.

 There are a number of databases you can search to find information about clinical studies in progress or completed.
 Some of them are: